The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The drawdown is partial, and the United States is not abandoning its European presence — Germany will remain the central node of American military infrastructure on the continent, and the nuclear extended deterrence guarantee has not been called into question.
 But the political signal reflects something larger than a single bilateral disagreement.

-Three structural factors now distinguish the current American strategic posture from all previous periods of burden-sharing friction: bipartisan consensus that China is the primary long-term strategic competitor, explicit questioning of unconditional Article 5 commitments by American officials, and concrete force posture adjustments reflecting Indo-Pacific prioritisation in the 2026 National Defense Strategy.
+Three structural factors now distinguish the current American strategic posture from all previous periods of burden-sharing friction: bipartisan consensus that China is the primary long-term strategic competitor, explicit questioning of unconditional Article 5 commitments by American officials, and concrete force posture adjustments reflecting Indo-Pacific prioritization in the 2026 National Defense Strategy.

 Together, these suggest structural rather than cyclical change in American strategic orientation — a shift in where American military power is directed that will persist regardless of which administration is in office, driven by the underlying logic of great power competition with China rather than by any particular political moment.